jmangt/test-driven-puppet/rspec.md

 rake validate          # Check syntax of Ruby files and call :syntax and :metadata / Validate manifests, templates, and ruby files
 ```

+Must of the time we will use the `rake spec` command to run our module's tests.

 ---